-written by me Kai – Bodysex therapist, intimacy coach and sex educator.
+written by me Kai – Bodysex therapist and sex educator.

 YOU might have a difference of opinion when reading this article.
 I may also not agree with you.
 That my friend is perfectly ok.
 I will still love and respect you for it. this is about the art of conversation.